Australian Teacher Workforce Data

 ATWD Key Metrics Dashboard

-The ATWD Key Metrics Dashboard provides digital access to longitudinal trend data from the Australian Teacher Workforce Data (ATWD) initiative.
+The ATWD Key Metrics Dashboard provides access to longitudinal trend data on the teacher workforce and workforce experiences as reported in the Australian Teacher Workforce Survey.
+To explore data on teacher supply through initial teacher education (ITE) access the Data Portal.

 Key Metrics Dashboard